 Please note that when the AE-L / AF-L is depressed and the camera is set to any of the AE modes, you will see an “AE-L” indicator in your viewfinder.
 If you set it to “AF lock only”, the indicator will not light up.

 You might also find many other options under “Assign AE-L/AF-L button” such as “FV Lock”, “Live View”, etc. I won’t go over these, since these options depend on your camera and will also change the functionality of the AE-L / AF-L button.
-The only option I will mention, is “AF-ON”, because it is a very useful feature on entry-level DSLRs like Nikon D3100 and D5100.
+The only option I will mention, is “AF-ON”, because it is a very useful feature on entry-level DSLRs like Nikon D3x00 and D5x00-series cameras.
 Since entry-level DSLRs do not have a dedicated autofocus “AF-ON” button, you can set the AE-L / AF-L button to acquire focus instead (which will de-activate focus acquisition when you half-press the shutter release).
 That way, you can acquire focus with the AE-L / AF-L button and take pictures with the shutter release.
 Then, you don’t have to worry about locking your focus when you recompose, since half-pressing the shutter release button will do nothing.

 So, which lock mode do I personally use and why?
 When I use an entry-level DSLR, I either choose “AE/AF lock”, so that both exposure and focus stay locked together, or I set the button to “AF-ON” and use manual mode to keep my exposure consistent.
-On higher end DSLRs with a dedicated “AF-ON” button, I always choose “AE lock (Hold)”, so that only the exposure is locked – the camera will not automatically reacquire focus when the “AF-ON” button is activated.
+On higher-end DSLRs with a dedicated “AF-ON” button, I always choose “AE lock (Hold)”, so that only the exposure is locked – the camera will not automatically reacquire focus when the “AF-ON” button is activated.
 I use this feature quite a bit when taking panoramic shots and I like the fact that the exposure stays locked while I take pictures.
-Once I am done, I either press the button again, or let the lock time out.
+Once I am done, I either press the button again or let the lock time out.
 Turning the camera off also releases the lock.
 Oh, and if you happen to change your camera mode from say Aperture Priority to Shutter Priority or to Program, the exposure values will stay locked.

 You might wonder about how to properly meter your camera before even locking the exposure.
 If you are confused about metering, I highly recommend checking out my “understanding metering modes” article, where I go through different types of camera metering modes in detail.
 Determining the correct exposure is relatively easy nowadays with modern DSLRs, because cameras are equipped with complex metering systems that use various algorithms and preloaded templates to accurately set exposure values.
-On top of that, plenty of options to control and fine tune the exposure are provided to end users – different metering modes can control the way exposure is evaluated by the camera, while exposure compensation can be used to override the calculated exposure.
+On top of that, plenty of options to control and fine-tune the exposure are provided to end-users – different metering modes can control the way exposure is evaluated by the camera, while exposure compensation can be used to override the calculated exposure.

-Let me give you an example on how you can combine camera modes, metering modes, autofocus modes and autoexposure lock to take a picture.
+Let me give you an example of how you can combine camera modes, metering modes, autofocus modes, and autoexposure lock to take a picture.
 Say I am photographing my son at sunset on a beach, with the sun behind him and me in front of him.
 I am in Aperture Priority mode, where I set the aperture and my camera automatically calculates the shutter speed.
 I normally use Matrix Metering” mode, so the camera most likely would expose the background correctly, while my son becomes a silhouette (because the background is much brighter):

 So if I wanted to expose my son correctly without worrying about blowing out the background, I would switch to Spot Metering mode and position the focus point on his face.
 The camera would then meter off his face instead, exposing him properly and not paying attention to the background.
 If I take a picture and he is still underexposed, I would dial positive exposure compensation to further brighten him up or if he is overexposed, I would dial negative exposure compensation.
 Once my exposure looks good, I would press the “AE-L / AF-L” button on the camera (which is set to “AE lock hold”) to lock the exposure and continue taking pictures without worrying about setting the exposure again.
 If he constantly moves while I take pictures, I would pick Continuous Autofocus Mode (AF-C) to track his movement.

-Remember, all these tools are given to us to simplify our photography, so that we can concentrate more on capturing great images, rather than worrying about properly calculating the exposure.
+Remember, all these tools are given to us to simplify our photography so that we can concentrate more on capturing great images, rather than worrying about properly calculating the exposure.
 Once you learn how to use these different modes and features, you will be able to capture images the way you want to with ease.

 Hope you find the above article useful.
 Let me know if you have any questions!